 Figure 4.2.
-First return laser pulse densities per 0.75' USGS Quad for data delivered to date.
+First return laser pulse densities per 0.75' USGS Quad for the Klamath Study Area.

 Ground classifications were derived from ground surface modeling.
 Classifications were performed by reseeding of the ground model where it was determined that the ground model failed, usually under dense vegetation and/or at breaks in terrain, steep slopes and at bin boundaries.